 Please refer to the article on vasculitis for a general discussion of that entity.

-The aim of this article will be to discuss the primary angiitis of the CNS (PACNS) since the other vasculitides were already discussed in specific articles.
+The aim of this article will be to discuss the primary angiitis of the CNS (PACNS) since the other vasculitides are already discussed in specific articles.

 - primary: confined to the CNS with no involvement of other systems - referred as PACNS